mfernest/SEBC/storage/hdfs_testing.md

 ### <center>HDFS Labs Overview

 * Replicate data to a classmate's cluster
-* Use teragen and terasort
+* Use teragen and terasort to smoke-test your cluster
-* Enable NameNode HA
+* Configure NameNode HA
 * Snapshot, delete, and recover a file

 ---